mihirshah2005/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

+### Locating persons by tag: `findtag`

+Finds persons who are tagged with the given tag.

+This can help you find volunteers who are equipped to teach a particular student with the subjects they struggle with, or vice versa.

+Format: `findtag TAG`

+* The search is case-insensitive. e.g `math` will match `Math` and `MATH`
+* Only tags are searched.
+* If a person has multiple tags, then they will be returned as long as one of their tags is the tag searched for.

+Examples:

+* `findtag math`
+* `findtag EnglishLiterature`

 ### Deleting a person : `delete`

 Deletes the specified person from the address book.